CBHS Health logo

 where there’s a risk of getting something in your eye.

-• Have regular eye check-ups, at least every two years.
+• Have regular eye check-ups, at least every two years, with an optometrist.

 Eye floaters